junesg/TSP_Parallel/README.md

 MPI: to prevent usage of too much RAM we don't want to send too many messages before posting receives. we also don't want the slowest processor to get jammed.

+ONE OF THE PROBLEM Of current: you can't declare double arr[some var representing int] = {...}